Are you worried about helping to teach your child? We hope this article with homeschooling ideas helps

 Gina Campbell said she was “absolutely dreading it”, and mentioned technical problems at home.

-And Alexandra Jones said it’s “difficult when you still have to go to work and try and fit homeschooling into the day”.
+And Suffolk mum Alexandra said it’s “difficult when you still have to go to work and try and fit homeschooling into the day”.

 Parents of children with additional needs have also shared their worries.